 Even if you manage to DIY your wiring without causing any hazards, faulty wiring can fail at any time with dangerous consequences for you and your family.
 The longer you leave that faulty wiring in place, the worse the damage to your wiring as a whole.

-In short?
 That means expensive repairs that could have been avoided if you hired a professional from the start.

 Think of it this way: a professional is always less expensive than an accident.